 • In 2012, the College opened a second campus in West London (Greenford) to extend our education to a wider community of learners.
 The aim was to offer our education to other communities with low-participation rates in Higher Education in the West of London, particularly those with POLAR 1 and 2 profiles.
 A further benefit was to ensure that GSM London had adequate space to accommodate the expansion in numbers that the College was undergoing while also addressing the distances travelled by some of our students to the Greenwich campus from West London.

 Our validating bodies

-Our legacy of innovation and educational entrepreneurship continues to inform our approach today, and has continued to develop through our partnerships with our validating bodies: Plymouth University and University of Wales.
+Our legacy of innovation and educational entrepreneurship continues to inform our approach today, and has continued to develop through our partnerships with our validating bodies: University of Plymouth and University of Wales.